SimonSchneider/quick-share/README.md

 # quick-share

-Simple secrets sharing app.
-End-to-end encrypted.
+Simple secrets sharing app with E2EE.
 The server only ever sees an encrypted blob of data.
 The server does not have the key to decrypt the data.

 ## Usage